 Centenary of the First

 To mark the 100th anniversary of the Royal Australian Navy's first fleet review, renowned Australian marine artist, Don Braben, has painted an outstanding artwork depicting the then fledgling Royal Australian Navy en-route to Sydney Harbour on the morning of 4 October 1913.
 The artwork, especially commissioned for the anniversary, captures a moment in time when the proud fleet of seven ships steam slowly in formation.
-Browse the Centenary of First Fleet prints

 The Spirit - Gallipoli Landing 1915

 David Rowland's atmospheric oil painting The Spirit - Gallipoli Landing 1915 has been desribed by critics as "the most accurate depiction to date of the dawn landing at Anzac Cove on 25th April 1915".
 It captures the essence of the action some thirty minutes after the initial landing and strips away the myth associated with this iconic action in Australian military history.
 The artist researched the subject meticulously, down to the details of the uniforms, headdress and equipment worn that day, the terrain, the shipping offshore, and the light casualties sustained by the Australians around the cove at the beginning of the action.
 Browse The Spirit - Gallipoli Landing 1915 prints